percona/k8spg-docs/docs/connect.md

     $ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:{{ postgresrecommended }} --restart=Never -- bash -il
     ```

-    It may take some time to execute the command.
-As the result you should see the following command prompt `[postgres@pg-client /]` (`pg-client` here is the name of the Pod)
+    It may take some time to create the Pod.
+As the result, you should see the following command prompt `[postgres@pg-client /]`.
+The `pg-client` here is the name of the Pod.

 5. Connect to `psql` by passing the retrieved `pgbouncer-uri`.
 The following command connects you as a `cluster1` user to a `cluster1` database
     via the PostgreSQL interactive terminal.